maxbritto/directus_api_manager/README.md

 ### DirectusWebSocket

 `DirectusWebSocket` allow to consume data from Directus via a WebSocket.
 It will handle the authentication, the refresh token process and keep the connection alive.
-Each `DirectusWebSocket` can have more the one `DirectusWebSocketSubscription`.
+Each `DirectusWebSocket` can have more than one `DirectusWebSocketSubscription`.

 ### DirectusWebSocketSubscription

 `DirectusWebSocketSubscription` represent a subscription to your Directus server.
 Here are the mandatory properties to use it :

--    `uid` must be specifiy.
+-    `uid` must be specified.
 When the server will send a message, this uid will be provided.
 This allow us to know from which subscription this message came from.
 -    `onCreate`, `onUpdate`, `onDelete` callbacks are trigger when a subscription receive a subscription message.
 They are all optional but the `DirectusWebSocketSubscription` must have at least one of them.

 ```dart